slowback1/retroachievements_random_game_getter/docs/Kanban Board.md

 ## To Do

-- [ ] Add a link to the game in retroachievements
 - [ ] Add "memory" to what checkboxes are checked between page loads
 - [ ] Grab an updated list of consoles on page load
 - [ ] Improve performance of getting the random game (it currently makes a fetch call for each checkbox checked)